Google L5 Coding Interview: What Actually Changes

 - Correctness proofs: You don't wait to be asked "why does this work?"
 You explain the invariant as you build the solution.
 "This works because we're maintaining the property that everything to the left of the pointer satisfies the predicate."

-- Trade-off articulation: You can explain what you're giving up with each design choice.
+O(n log n)because of the sort.
+If the input were already sorted, we could drop that toO(n)with a two pointer approach." - Trade off articulation: You can explain what you're giving up with each design choice.
 Space vs time, readability vs performance, generality vs efficiency for this specific constraint set.

 The evaluator isn't scoring you on a harder rubric.
 They're scoring you on the depth of reasoning you demonstrate voluntarily.
 Preparation guides that frame L5 as "harder problems" are pointing you in the wrong direction.